Šujica, Tomislavgrad: History

 The writer Evlija Čelebi described Šujica in 1660 as a small village on a spacious and fertile land.
-He described the population of the village as very boldly and courageously.
+He described the population of the village as very boldly and courageous.

 Bishop Pavo Dragicevic who was on a pastoral visit to the extinct Diocese of Duvno in 1741 and 1742, registered 5 houses and 46 residents in Suiza, while in 1768 bishop Marijan Bogdanović registered 14 houses and 161 residents.
-The Schematism of the Herzegovinian Franciscan Province from 1867 noted that on the area called Šujica there was village Šujica with 250 inhabitants, village Bogdašić with 108, village Malovan with 28, village Rilić with 221, Šarampov with 221, Baljci with 23 and Galečić with 25.
+The Schematism of the Herzegovinian Franciscan Province from 1867 noted that on the area called Šujica, there was a village Šujica with 250 inhabitants, village Bogdašić with 108, village Malovan with 28, village Rilić with 221, Šarampov with 221, Baljci with 23 and Galečić with 25.

 In 1878 with the Congress of Berlin, Bosnia and Herzegovina, including Šuica came under the Austro-Hungarian rule.
 Complete annexation followed in 1908.
 Administratively Šuica was located in the Travnik District.
 In 1896 the elementary school was founded.

-After the end of World War I and the dissolution of Austria-Hungary, province of Bosnia and Herzegovina, along with Šuica, became a part of the State of Slovenes, Croats and Serbs and soon thereafter Kingdom of Serbs, Croats and Slovenes.
-After the Vidovdan Constitution of 1921 established new administrative division town became part Travnik County.
-The country changed its name to the Kingdom of Yugoslavia in 1929, and the Šuica became the part of new administrative unit, Littoral Banovina.
-In 1939, the Littoral Banovina was merged with the Sava Banovina and parts of neighboring provinces to create the Banovina of Croatia.
+After the end of World War I and the dissolution of Austria-Hungary, the province of Bosnia and Herzegovina, along with Šuica, became a part of the State of Slovenes, Croats and Serbs and soon thereafter Kingdom of Serbs, Croats and Slovenes.
+After the Vidovdan Constitution of 1921 established a new administrative division town became part of Travnik County.
+The country changed its name to the Kingdom of Yugoslavia in 1929, and the Šuica became part of a new administrative unit, Littoral Banovina.
+In 1939, the Littoral Banovina was merged with the Sava Banovina and parts of neighbouring provinces to create the Banovina of Croatia.
 After the Second World War, Šuica became part of the Socialist Republic of Bosnia and Herzegovina.

 On 9 May 1991, while a War of Independence took place in Croatia and the situation in Bosnia and Herzegovina between different ethnic groups became more and more intense, the population of Šuica blocked the road and stopped entering of the tanks of the Yugoslav Army in Livno.

 During the Bosnian War, Šuica was on the battlefront.
 The Yugoslav Army and the Army of Republika Srpska were in the north, while in Šuica there were Croatian forces that prevented the penetration of the Yugoslavian and Serbian armies towards Livno, Split and the Dalmatian coast.
-During the War many houses were either destroyed or burnt.
+During the War, many houses were either destroyed or burnt.

 Geography

 Administration

-The administrative unit named Local community of Šujica (Croatian:Mjesna zajednica Šuijca) roughly covers the whole area of Šuica Valley.
+The administrative unit named Local Community of Šujica (Croatian:Mjesna zajednica Šuijca) roughly covers the whole area of Šuica Valley.
 This includes three main settlements: Šuica (village), Bogdašić and Galečić.
 The local community of Šujica is one of 29 local communities of the municipality of Tomislavgrad in the Canton 10.